First, let’s discuss what an open concept home is. (in case you’ve never heard of that term.)

 OR paint it all white and put in modern furnishings.
 That’s a wonderful look.

-I don’t know what happened with the open concept apartment or why they are selling so soon.
+I don’t know what happened with this apartment remodel or why they are selling so soon.

 But, I think especially if you live in an apartment at this price-point, one needs to be super careful of any renovations unless you don’t care if you are going to lose thousands of dollars and/or have your place sit on the market for months or years because you screwed up.